 5 Meal Planning Tips To Make Life Easer

 Frustrated with dinner time?
-These 5 meal planning tips will make your life so much easier!
+These five meal-planning tips will make your life so much easier!

-If you follow me on Instagram, you’ve probably seen a lot of what’s on my plate lately, and heard me talk a bit about meal planning.
+If you follow me on Instagram, you’ve probably seen much of what’s on my plate lately and heard me talk a bit about meal planning.

 On the one hand, it’s nothing fancy, but on the other hand, it’s good, satisfying stuff.
 It’s stuff that I like.